Baraboo School District - Jack Young Middle School

 Revitalize the school to improve safety, increase stability + modernize student learning environments

-Built in 1976, Jack Young Middle School (JYMS) was showing its age.
-The building's defining feature of building's interior was a multi-story system of steep, non-ADA compliant ramps.
+Built in 1976, Jack Young Middle School (JYMS) was in need of modernization and ADA-compliance updates.
+The community passed a facilities referendum to revitalize the middle school as part of the third phase of the District’s master plan.
+The defining feature of building’s interior was a multi-story system of steep, non-ADA compliant ramps.
 JYMS also suffered from a severe lack of natural light and over utilization of thin curtain walls with minimal sound proofing.

-Core academic areas have also been entirely redesigned from the ground up.
+Shifting traditional classrooms into smaller “houses” creates a transformational learning environment for students.
 The new academic core includes more flexible, light-filled learning spaces with areas for student collaboration.
-The gym and cafeteria was enlarged and the library will now overlook a new outdoor learning space.
+The gym and cafeteria was enlarged and the library overlooks the commons.
+A new front entry brings additional daylight and activation into the school.

 - Community Engagement | Renovation | Addition